functionland/fula-api/docs/wnfs-comparison.md

 - Fula’s design is **better aligned with your stated goal**:
   - Direct support for S3‑compatible APIs and remote pinning endpoints.
   - Simple, object‑centric encryption model with powerful metadata privacy.
-  - HPKE‑based sharing is more naturally integrated into modern ecosystems.
+  - HPKE‑based sharing, snapshot vs temporal modes, subtree keys, secret links, and async inbox sharing are now fully integrated.
-- WNFS is overkill if you only need a secure object store; its complexity makes sense when you need a *full private filesystem* with offline sharing and revisioned directories.
+- WNFS is overkill if you only need a secure object store; its complexity makes sense when you need a *full private filesystem* with offline sharing, revisioned directories, and multi‑head merges.

 **For a general private filesystem (multi‑device, offline‑capable, rich sharing):**